-An experienced LGD knows how to discriminate between all the stimulus in his world, from what is normal and safe and what isn’t.
+An experienced LGD knows how to discriminate between all the stimuli in his world, from what is normal and safe and what isn’t.
 He may use his “alert” bark when he senses something new or his BIG bark when he really wants to sound the alarm.
 By the way, that is a bark you will recognize when you hear it!
-When it happens here all my dogs join in and run to the closest point to the threat and are ready to help; the whole ranch lights up.
-In the early days I used to dash out there thinking I would save my dogs and livestock but by the time I got there the dogs always had it handled.
+When it happens here, all my dogs join in and run to the closest point to the threat and are ready to help; the whole ranch lights up.
+In the early days, I used to dash out there thinking I would save my dogs and livestock, but by the time I got there, the dogs always had it handled.
 Now, I trust them to do their jobs.

 Inexperienced dogs tend to be noisier than experienced dogs, in part because they don’t yet understand what is truly a threat but also because guarding against something that could kill them can be scary.
 Inexperienced owners sometimes tell the barking dog, “it’s OK,” in an effort to quiet the dog, but a human absolutely cannot know with certainty that everything is OK because our inadequate senses limit our awareness of where the predators are.
 For this young dog trying to learn his job, this mixed message can be very confusing and worrisome because it is conflicting information.

 A dog raised here cares about his owners being happy – and loves his job.
 What is to be the choice if those things are at odds?
 This can really set up a feeling of insecurity for the dog, and scared dogs bark a LOT more than confident ones.
 So, if you’d like one of my pups to be quieter, praise him for doing his job (barking) and be patient as he learns to fine-tune what he should consider a threat.